Environment Monitoring Sensors Manufacturer

 What is a water level sensor?

-The water level sensor is a device that measures the liquid level in a fixed container that is too high or too low.
+A water level sensor is a device designed to measure the height of a liquid, typically water, in a tank, reservoir, or other container.
 According to the method of measuring the liquid level, it can be divided into two types: contact type and non-contact type.
 The input type water level transmitter we call is a contact measurement, which converts the height of the liquid level into an electrical signal for output.
-It is currently a widely used water level transmitter.
+It is currently a widely used water level sensor.

 water level sensor use